planetscale/nextjs-planetscale-starter/README.md

    `NEXT_PUBLIC_BASE_URL=http://localhost:3000` \
    `BASE_URL=http://localhost:3000`
 6. Run `yarn install`
 7. Run `yarn db:migrate`.
 After this step, the database schema is ready and you can deploy to Netlify.
+You can either seed data and run locally, or skip to the one-click deploy to Netlify.
 8. Run `yarn db:seed`
 9. Run `yarn dev`